 Here’s how Jeune Afrique streamlined its end-to-end subscription billing and operations with Chargebee:

 Growing across borders: Jeune Afrique unlocked faster global expansion with Chargebee’s out-of-the-box support for multiple currencies, languages, and taxes.
 Localizing product prices in different currencies helped them attract new customers from different regions.
-The consolidated revenue and VAT reports offered in EUR, their base currency, offered real-time visibility on the business health and helped manage taxes in one place.
+The consolidated revenue and VAT reports offered in EUR, their base currency, offered real-time visibility on the business's health and helped manage taxes in one place.

 Simplifying invoicing and payments: For B2B customers with multiple business entities, Julien’s team set up parent-child relationships using Account Hierarchy in Chargebee.
 This helped them define which entity receives the invoice and which entity processes the payment.